 On entry, our Foundation Stage children are involved in varied activities to develop essential prewriting skills in line with the Early Learning Goals; there is much focus on developing gross and fine motor skills and strengthening muscles in the arms and fingers.
 Children are introduced to the individual letters and rigorously taught correct formation, from the very beginning of their time in school.
 From the time that children are ready, they are taught to sit with a good posture and are taught to hold a pencil with the correct grip.
-Cursive formation is encouraged from first writing.
+Cursive formation is encouraged from first writing as soon as children are ready (although, this may not be seen until KS2).